liviucotfas/ase-web-and-cloud-applications-security/3 - MVCStore - Setup and Configuration.md

 <!-- /vscode-markdown-toc -->

 ##  1. <a name='Objectives'></a>Objectives
+- configuring the folder structure
-- understand how to configure services;
+- configuring services;
-- understand how to configure middleware components;
+- configuring middleware components;
-- importing types and the built-in tag helpers in the views;
-- configuring the default layout page;
+- configuring the Razor View Engine (importing types, layout page);
+- creating the defualt controller, action and view.

 ##  2. <a name='CreatingtheProjects'></a>Creating the Projects
 1. To create the project, select `New > Project` from the Visual Studio `File` menu and choose the `ASP.NET Core Empty`.